 We plan, in the future, to make access to restricted operations more integrated with the module system; that is, certain modules might require restricted native access; when an application which depends on said modules is executed, the user might need to provide permissions to said modules to perform restricted native operations, or the runtime will refuse to build the application's module graph.

 In addition to spatial and temporal bounds, segments also feature thread-confinement.
 That is, a segment is owned by the thread which created it, and no other thread can access the contents on the segment, or perform certain operations (such as

-The Foreign Memory Access API provides two ways to relax the thread confinement barriers.
+The Foreign Memory Access API provides several ways to relax the thread confinement barriers.
 First, threads can cooperatively share segments by performing explicit handoff operations, where a thread releases its ownership on a given segment and transfers it onto another thread.
 Consider the following code: